Add Perfectly Normal on Goodreads

 “Or maybe she’s late and she’s checking in at the office,” I offer, taking up Ellie’s positive stance of a little while ago.
 “I’ll text her again before second period.
 If we don’t hear from her, we can try to call her at lunch.”

 “Sounds like a plan.”
 We’re outside Ellie’s Spanish classroom, so she waves and says “Later,” before leaving me alone for the trek to my English classroom at the end of the hall.
-But as I try to ease back into the flow of student traffic—the student population at Ridgeview long ago outgrew the main building—I plow into Luke Nostrand, the force of our collision sending my books, notebooks, and folders to the ground.
+But as I attempt to ease back into the flow of student traffic—the student population at Ridgeview long ago outgrew the main building—I plow into Luke Nostrand, the force of our collision sending my books, notebooks, and folders to the ground.

 “Oh, wow.
-I am sooo sorry,” I say to the floor tiles and not to Luke as I drop to my knees and try to shove some papers back into one of my folders.
+I am sooo sorry,” I say to the floor tiles and not to Luke as I drop to my knees and shove some papers back into one of my folders.
 At the edge of my vision, Luke’s hands scoop up my books.
 He’s obviously kneeling next to me but I’m too embarrassed to look.

 “You’re fine,” he says, his voice deep and soothing.
 “Don’t worry about it.
 The hall’s sort of a zoo during class change.”